outofcoffee/imposter/docs/steps.md

 #### Example: Send a request and store the response

-Here is an example of a configuration file with a `remote` step that captures the response status code and body:
+Here is an example of a configuration file with a `remote` step that captures the response body:

 ```yaml
 # ...part of your configuration file